 - It allows you to demand higher fees.
 The better you are at what you do, the more value you can offer and the more recognize you’ll get for your skills—which means, people are going to refer you, you’re going to be booked out, you’re going to have a waiting list, people are going to know that you’re the best, and they’re going to talk about you that way.
 And they’re going to expect to pay a premium for the level of expertise and value that you deliver.

-I have something you're gonna love!
+I have a free resource you're gonna love!

 Get Confident About Your Pricing